HUTCHMED (NASDAQ:HCM) Stock Price Up 7.1%

 HUTCHMED (China) Limited (NASDAQ:HCM) rose 7.1% during mid-day trading on Friday .
 The company traded as high as $35.50 and last traded at $35.50.
 Approximately 2,066 shares traded hands during trading, a decline of 99% from the average daily volume of 164,367 shares.
 The stock had previously closed at $33.16.

-HCM has been the subject of a number of recent analyst reports.
-Jefferies Financial Group initiated coverage on HUTCHMED in a report on Tuesday, August 3rd.
-They set a “buy” rating and a $52.00 price target for the company.
+HCM has been the topic of a number of research analyst reports.
 Zacks Investment Research cut HUTCHMED from a “buy” rating to a “hold” rating in a research report on Monday.
+Jefferies Financial Group initiated coverage on HUTCHMED in a research report on Tuesday, August 3rd.
+They set a “buy” rating and a $52.00 target price on the stock.
 Finally, The Goldman Sachs Group cut HUTCHMED from a “buy” rating to a “neutral” rating and set a $46.00 target price on the stock. in a research report on Wednesday, September 22nd.
 Two analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
 According to data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus target price of $45.25.

 The stock has a 50-day moving average price of $32.85 and a 200 day moving average price of $34.54.